herrera-luis/layered-flask-todo-service/README.md

 ## TODO Service

-This TODO App is a simple API application developed using a Layered Architecture style.
+This TODO service is a simple API application developed using a Layered Architecture style.
 It demonstrates how to create, read, update, and delete TODO items while applying best practices and design principles.

 ## Features